 This woman was escorted back to this cage and as soon as she saw the cats in the cage, she yelled out a name.
 But it was not the name of the cat she asked us about.
 It was the other cat.
 It seems that we had found two of her cats.
 She had thought for sure that the other cat we had would have drowned.
 But she was sooo happy that both of them were safe.
 So happy, that she couldn't leave their side and had her husband do the paperwork while she petted and loved them the whole time telling us all what she went through searching for them.

-The trip to Washington State with 63 cats and two puppies Coming
+The Trip to Washington State with 63 Feral Cats and Two Puppies

 One evening when Lucy, Karen and Mary were alone at the compound a car drove in.
 It was late and this was odd to have someone come looking for their pet this late.
 Lucy was immediately on the defensive and told Mary and Karen to be careful.
 John came back from dinner right behind them.
 But Lucy had reached them first and told them to come back in the morning when there was more light in the dog area.
 As Lucy walked away, she still felt very nervous.
 John approached them and then started to take them towards the dog area.
 Lucy was livid.
 We had not protection against these people.
 Lucy sent Karen to the local police station to get help.
 She sent Mary into the dog area with an erroneous errand to just make a presence so these guys wouldn't try anything with John.
 Mary stayed in there and watched them.
 They were looking at each dog - like shopping for a dog, not looking for their dog.
 As they passed Mary she saw the gang symbol on the necklaces they both wore.